AlexEne/AlexEne.github.io/_posts/2019-06-02-Hierarchical-pathfinding.md

 ## HPA*

 So how does it work?

 The main idea of hierarchical A* is to (you guessed it), create a hierarchy first.
-So we divide our world into bigger cells,and then compute the path and connection points in between these big cells.
+So we divide our world into bigger cells, and then compute the path and connection points in between these big cells.

 ![split map](/images/hierarchical_pathfinding/split_world.png "A map being split into high-level cells")